eu-digital-green-certificates/dgc-api-tests/specs/gateway/Rules/UpdateRules.md

 * create a valid Invalidation Rule
 * upload Rule
 * change ValidTo to "1"h before the current ValidTo
-* update Rule to new version
+* change Rule to new version
+* upload Rule
 * check that the response had no error
 * check that the response had the status code "201"
 * get Rules of own Country